makma/fingerprintjs.com/content/blog/what-is-loan-fraud.md

 ---
 templateKey: long-form-content
 metadata:
-  title: The basics of loan fraud and how to prevent it
+  title: The Basics of Loan Fraud and How To Prevent It
   description: "In 2021, the National Mortgage Application Fraud Risk Index
     increased by 15% between the 2021 first quarter and the first quarter of 2022.
 Credit card fraud also skyrocketed by the last quarter of 2021.
 Fraud